Call for Speakers Resource Page

 Educational Breakout Sessions (EBS) are breakout sessions that typically run 1 - 1.5 hours and host 250 - 750 attendees in each session.
 These sessions cover a variety of topic areas including, but not limited to, clinical, specialty, professional issues and counseling content.
 A minimum of 15 minutes for questions and discussions with the audience is recommended for every 45 minutes of content.

 Pre-conference Symposia are five hours in length, allowing for time to take a deeper dive into a specific topic area.
-In 2018, the Program will feature at least 4 Pre-conference Symposia that are focused on a specific specialty area.
+In 2019, the Program will feature at least 4 Pre-conference Symposia that are focused on a specific specialty area.
 Collaboration with SIGs for this specialty content is highly recommended.
 A minimum of 15 minutes for questions and discussions with the audience is recommended for every 45 minutes of content.
+Pre-registration is required and session have an additional cost for attendees.

 Plenary sessions are 30 minutes to one hour in length and are held unopposed to any other educational activity, allowing for all attendees to be present.
 These sessions, aim to highlight genetic counselor research, best practices and the value our profession brings to a variety of roles.
 Sessions considered for a plenary should be applicable to the majority of attendees.